 As COVID-19 restrictions start to ease in some parts of Australia, we’re focusing our support on people who have lost their jobs or had their working hours reduced as a result of the pandemic.

-We know that nearly 600,000 people lost their jobs in April alone, and not everyone has a job or the same number of hours to return to.
+We know that up to one million people are out of work in Australia due to COVID-19, and not everyone has a job or the same number of hours to return to.
 So, as parts of the country start to reopen, we’re focusing our support on economic recovery and helping people who have been doing it tough, like job seekers and people reopening their businesses

-From July the toll credit program will provide up to three months toll credit to people who have been impacted by COVID-19 through unemployment or through significantly reduced hours or income.
+Our toll credit program has been extended to 31 December to provide up to three months’ toll credit to people who have been impacted by COVID-19 through unemployment or through significantly reduced hours or income.
 This will put hundreds of dollars back into the pockets of people who need a hand getting back to work.

 Eligible customers are those affected by COVID-19, including: